 Operations in Mexico and Canada are subject to foreign currency exchange fluctuations.
-The Company raises its funds through equity issuances which are priced in Canadian dollars, and the majority of the exploration costs of the Company are denominated in United States dollars and Mexican pesos.
+The Company raises its funds through equity issuances which are priced in Canadian or United States dollars, and the majority of the exploration costs of the Company are denominated in United States dollars and Mexican pesos.
 The Company may suffer losses due to adverse foreign currency fluctuations.